The Fascinating Physics Behind Interstellar Travel

 Keywords: *gamma factor, special relativity, acceleration, mass increase, twins paradox, relativistic force*

-This factor, γ = 1 / sqrt(1 - v²/c²), explains how time, length, and mass change for objects in
+As an object approaches the speed of light, the gamma factor (γ) becomes significant.
+This factor, defined as γ = 1 / sqrt(1 - v²/c²), explains how time, length, and mass change for moving objects.

+The famous twins paradox illustrates time dilation perfectly.
 If one twin travels near the speed of light and returns, they will have aged less than the twin who stayed on Earth.

 2. Folding Space and Breaking Boundaries

 We explain spacetime curvature and how extreme gravitational fields might connect distant points in the universe.
+Using visual analogies and current mathematical models, we evaluate whether traversable wormholes could be engineered.

 Keywords: black holes, white holes, wormholes, spacetime curvature, general relativity, folding space

-hypothetical opposites of black holes, would emit matter and energy.
+White holes, the hypothetical opposites of black holes, would emit matter and energy.

 3. Closer to Reality: What We Could Do Today